-IDM’s ultimate goal is to improve outcomes and maximize the potential of all pediatric patients suffering from the spectrum of neurodevelopmental disorders and conditions by:
+The IDM’s ultimate goal is to improve the health outcomes and well-being of children who suffer from mental, emotional, and behavioral problems by:

-- Driving development of novel diagnostic and therapeutic techniques.
+- Driving development of novel diagnostic techniques and treatments.

 - Accelerating clinical translation, deliver comprehensive coordinated care.

-- Educating the next generation of leaders in pediatrics with best practices that integrate clinical care and research together; transcending between disciplines and institutions for rich clinical experiences and rich interdisciplinary research.
+- Educating the next generation of leaders in pediatrics and mental health in the best practices that incorporate new research findings into state-of-the-art clinical care; and transcending disciplines and institutions to provide future leaders with rich clinical experiences that foster transformative, interdisciplinary clinical research.

-- Serving as a regional resource for social support and education for children and their families, who are challenged by neurodevelopmental disorders and provide them with accountable care.
+- Serving as a regional resource for social support and education for children and their families who are challenged by mental, emotional, and behavioral disorders, and providing them with accountable care.

-- Identifying the impact that early brain development has on illness progression from childhood to adulthood.
+- Identifying how early brain development influences illness progression from childhood into adulthood.